 Facebook automation is essential for advertisers in order to keep up with the platform’s fast-growing and competitive landscape.

-Facebook offers their own in-platform automation rules, which are a great starting point if you are working with smaller budgets and a limited number of accounts/campaigns.
+Facebook offers its own in-platform automation rules, which are a great starting point if you are working with smaller budgets and a limited number of accounts/campaigns.

 Automation tools like The Optimizer are perfect if you are trying to scale fast.
 With our tool, you can connect as many ad accounts as you need, integrate third-party trackers, gain more flexibility when it comes to building, applying & scheduling rules, and access additional rules such as automatically cloning ad sets.